sjthursby/CandiMeth/README.rst

 New history “Test1” can then be found by clicking the history button (looks like a book) at the top RHS of the page, navigate between histories using the **“Switch to”** function.

+Further detail regarding the operation of CandiMeth can be found here (link to do when guide complete).

 Thank you for using CandiMeth!